Shoilee/actor_linking/README.md

 # Overview
 This repository contains a set of Python scripts and experiments designed to perform various string matching tasks.
-The scripts provided cover a range of matching techniques, including abbreviation matching, surname matching, fuzzy string matching, and exact string matching.
+The scripts provided cover a range of matching techniques, including exact string matching, intial+surname(abbraviation) matching, surname matching and fuzzy string matching,.

 ## File Descriptions
 matchwithabbreviation.py: This script is dedicated to abbreviation matching.
 It implements a method to match strings based on abbreviations, allowing for efficient comparison of abbreviated terms.

+### matchexactstring.py:
+This script deals with exact string matching.
+It provides a straightforward method to match strings precisely, without considering any variations or similarities.

+### matchwithabbreviation.py:
+This script is dedicated to initial+surname matching.
+It implements a method to extract initials from a given name or a name with specific patterns.
+It intelligently handles various cases, ensuring accurate extraction and formatting of initials.

 ### matchsurname.py:
 This script focuses on surname matching.
 It provides functionality to compare and match surnames, considering variations and common misspellings.

 ### matchfuzzystring.py:
 The script matchfuzzystring.py is designed for fuzzy string matching.
 It employs algorithms that allow for matching strings that are similar but not necessarily identical, considering typos, variations, and other discrepancies.

-### matchexactstring.py:
-This script deals with exact string matching.
-It provides a straightforward method to match strings precisely, without considering any variations or similarities.

 ### main.py:
 The main.py file serves as the entry point for executing and testing the string matching scripts.
 It may include sample use cases or demonstrations for each matching technique.